Jallianwala Bagh massacre: Hunter Commission

 The Hunter Commission did not impose any penal or disciplinary action because Dyer's actions were condoned by various superiors (later upheld by the Army Council).
 The Legal and Home Members on the Viceroy's Executive Council ultimately decided that, though Dyer had acted in a callous and brutal way, military or legal prosecution would not be possible due to political reasons.
 However, he was finally found guilty of a mistaken notion of duty and relieved of his command on 23 March.
 He had been recommended for a CBE as a result of his service in the Third Afghan War; this recommendation was cancelled on 29 March 1920.

-Reginald Dyer was disciplined by removal from his appointment, was passed over for promotion and was prohibited from further employment in India.
+Reginald Dyer was disciplined by removal from his appointment, was passed over for promotion and was prohibited from employment in India.
 He died in 1927.

-Demonstration at Gujranwala
+Rioting in Gujranwala

-Two days later, on 15 April, demonstrations occurred in Gujranwala protesting against the killings at Amritsar.
+Two days after the massacre, on 15 April 1919, riots occurred in Gujranwala protesting against the killings at Amritsar.
 Police and aircraft were used against the demonstrators, resulting in 12 deaths and 27 injuries.
-The Officer Commanding the Royal Air Force in India, Brigadier General N D K MacEwen stated later that:
+The officer commanding the Royal Air Force in India, Brigadier General N D K MacEwen, later stated that:

 I think we can fairly claim to have been of great use in the late riots, particularly at Gujranwala, where the crowd when looking at its nastiest was absolutely dispersed by a machine using bombs and Lewis guns.

+Compensation

+British authorities awarded compensation to European subjects following the massacre.
+Starting in 1920, Indian subjects demanded the same compensation for Indians whose family members were killed or maimed as a result of brute imperial force.
+They also demanded a statement of regret from British authorities.
+British authorities initially resisted any form of payment but then agreed fearing political backlash from Indian subjects.
+British authorities raised the money to compensate Indian families through indemnities and taxes leveraged on Indian subjects.
+In 1922, the British government settled over 700 claims.
+The total amount in compensation allocated to Indian families was less than half of what was distributed among nearly a dozen European individuals.